Family Systems Therapy

-While family systems therapy can be provided by a wide range of practitioners (including psychologists, social workers, counselors), family systems therapists are often licensed marriage and family therapists (LMFTs).
+While family systems therapy can be provided by a wide range of practitioners and mental health professionals (including psychologists, social workers, and counselors), family systems therapists are often licensed marriage and family therapists (LMFTs).

-Regardless of their exact certifications, look for these qualities in a family systems therapists:
+Regardless of their exact certifications, look for these qualities in a family systems therapist: